simonmichael/hledger/site/download.md

 ### 1. hledger-install

-On POSIX systems (linux, mac, *bsd, unixlike environments on windows..), our [hledger-install.sh](https://github.com/simonmichael/hledger/tree/master/hledger-install) is the build method most likely to just work:
+On supported POSIX systems (GNU/linux, mac, freeBSD (but not other BSDs yet), possibly unixlike environments on windows..), our [hledger-install.sh](https://github.com/simonmichael/hledger/tree/master/hledger-install) is the build method most likely to just work: